Conservation and restoration of cultural property: Example of an archaeological discovery and restoration of a mural painting

-Example of the restoration of an oil painting
+Examples of the restoration of an oil painting

 Sustainable conservation

 Recognising that conservation practices should not harm the environment, harm people, or contribute to global warming, the conservation-restoration profession has more recently focused on practices that reduce waste, reduce energy costs, and minimise the use of toxic or harmful solvents.
 A number of research projects, working groups, and other initiatives have explored how conservation can become a more environmentally sustainable profession.
 Sustainable conservation practices apply both to work within cultural institutions (e.g. museums, art galleries, archives, libraries, research centres and historic sites) as well as to businesses and private studios.

 Choice of materials

 Conservators and restorers use a wide variety of materials - in conservation treatments, and those used to safely transport, display and store cultural heritage items.
 These materials can include solvents, papers and boards, fabrics, adhesives and consolidants, plastics and foams, wood products, and many others.
 Stability and longevity are two important factors conservators consider when selecting materials; sustainability is becoming an increasingly important third.
 Examples of sustainable material choices and practices include: